felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

     query db insertSql (user, pass)
 ```

-Now - we can simply partially apply it and pass it to along to `createNewUser`.
+Now - we can partially apply it and pass it to along to `createNewUser`.
 Adding the parameter makes our implementation look something like this:

 ```haskell